tmsprks/IE7500-GroupProject/README.md

 ![LSTM Amazon Review](images/demo-LSTM-pos-01.jpg)

-Here is the second example of an actual negative Amazon review from the Amazon webiste:
+Here is the second example.
+It is a negative Amazon review from the Amazon webiste:

 [Original Amazon review](https://www.amazon.com/gp/customer-reviews/R1RLY0GI4V94MK)